codeforIATI/iatikit/docs/getting-started.rst

     import iatikit

+    # download all schemas and codelists
+    iatikit.download.standard()

     # download all XML in the registry
     iatikit.download.data()

-    # download all the codelists
-    iatikit.download.codelists()